sudo-adduser-jordan/ulauncher-Mint-Y-Dark-Cinnamon/README.md

 # Mint-Y-Dark-Green theme for ULauncher

-A theme for ULauncher that goes with Mint-Y-Dark Cinnamon & GTK theme by Linux Mint
+A theme for ULauncher created for Linux Mint Cinnamon Edition

 ## Installation